nweaver-blockchain/blockchain-names/gns.md

 These revocation messages include a proof of work to prevent flooding this space, but this scheme also has revocation messages expiring after a year.
-So in order to ensure that a revocation actually persists a longer proof of work needs to be generated or the “revoked” key needs to be maintained to create new revocation messages on an annual basis.
+So in order to ensure that a revocation actually persists a longer proof of work needs to be generated or the 'revoked' key needs to be maintained to create new revocation messages on an annual basis.